Spirit of South Carolina: Frances Elizabeth: Inspiration for Spirit of South Carolina

 The Spirit of South Carolina is a pilot schooner reminiscent of the Frances Elizabeth, a vessel that was originally built by the Samuel J. Pregnall & Bros.
 Shipyard in Charleston, SC in 1879 and served pilots in the city's harbor for 25 years.

-The pilot schooner Frances Elizabeth was of a design very similar to the yacht America, first winner of the America's Cup in 1851.
+The pilot schooner Frances Elizabeth was of a hull design very similar to the yacht America, first winner of the America's Cup in 1851.
 The America was designed according to the specifications of the fastest pilot boat in New York harbor.
 Pilot boats had to be very fast because the first pilot to reach an incoming ship got the job of bringing the vessel in the harbor, and thus was the only vessel to receive the pilot's fee.
 Pilot boats had to be seaworthy and able to withstand almost any weather.
 The pilot schooners serving major shipping ports such as Charleston were exposed to the rigors of the open ocean.

-The Frances Elizabeth was licensed as a pilot schooner in 1879 and sank in 1912 in the Cape Fear River in North Carolina.
-She had been outfitted with gasoline engines.
+The Frances Elizabeth was licensed as a pilot schooner in 1879 and sank in 1912 in the Cape Fear River near Southport, North Carolina.
+She had been outfitted with a 'Globe' gasoline engine.

 A gasoline leak in the bilge resulted in a fire and explosion that destroyed the vessel.

 Plans for the Frances Elizabeth were found at the Smithsonian Institution within that organization's extensive collection.
 Those original plans have been modified and redesigned by Peter Boudreau and Andrew Davis, proprietors of the preeminent tall ship design firm TriCoastal Marine.
 TriCoastal Marine has been involved with several notable vessels including the Amistad, Spirit of Massachusetts, Lady Maryland, Pride of Baltimore II, Schooner Virginia, and the USS Constellation.